Arizona Hot Springs

 What to Take to Arizona Hot Springs

-Clothing is required on this public land attraction.
+Clothing is required at this public land attraction.

 I know people who have taken their dogs with them but be prepared to lift them up the ladders and more difficult areas.